rigydi/terraform-azurerm-caf-es-accelerator/README.md

 **3) Visual Studio Code**
 - [Download](https://code.visualstudio.com/Download) and install Visual Studio Code (VSC).
 - Enable [Devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial) on VSC.

+**4) Devcontainer**
 - Open VSC and click on the [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer) to open your repository.
 Choose [Reopen in Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_add-configuration-files-to-a-repository) when prompted.

-**4) Devcontainer**
-- VSC will now open your workspace in a devcontainer.
-You will have access to the script files and executables.
+- VSC opens your workspace in a devcontainer with access to the script files and executables.

 **5) Settings**
 - Adjust the file **settings.yaml** according to your needs.